An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 \subsection{State ROM Basis in the Adjoint}

-\PBB{We first present results for the ROM-ROM optimization-based coupling when the gradient descent algorithm uses a ROM basis for the adjoint defined from the already available state solution snapshots.} To see the effectiveness of the state ROM basis in the adjoint, we first run the ROM-ROM coupled problem with a FOM state and the state ROM basis in the adjoint (FS-SRA).
+\PBB{We first present results for the ROM-ROM optimization-based coupling when the gradient descent algorithm uses a ROM basis for the adjoint defined from the already available state solution snapshots.} To see the effectiveness of the state ROM basis in the adjoint, we first run the ROM-ROM coupled problem with a non-truncated reduced-order state and the state ROM basis in the adjoint (ntRS-SRA).

 We see in the last \PAKe{column} of Table \ref{tab:statetable} that the state ROM basis for the adjoint \PAKe{requires upwards of 500 modes to achieve accurate results.} This behavior is also reflected in the ROM-ROM coupled problem results with a ROM state and ROM state basis for the adjoint (RS-SRA) in Table \ref{tab:statetable}.
-However, as shown in the ROM state and FOM adjoint Table \ref{tab:RSFA}, we see the ROM state is not the cause of the deterioration in RS-SRA, since RS-FA provides accurate results for as few as 100 modes.
+However, as shown in the ROM state and \PAKr{non-truncated reduced-order adjoint in} Table \ref{tab:RSFA}, we see that the ROM state is not the cause of the deterioration in RS-SRA, since RS-ntRA provides accurate results for as few as 100 modes.

-Finally, we check the projection error of the state ROM basis for the adjoint in Table \ref{tab:StateProj} and see that \PAKe{keeping any fewer than every possible mode} gives a large loss in accuracy with projection error $O(10^{-3})$ or greater. \PAKe{Compare Table \ref{tab:state-projection-of-state} with Table \ref{tab:StateProj} to see the large difference in accuracy between projecting state solutions and adjoint solutions onto the reduced space formed from state snapshots, respectively.}
+\PAKr{Table \ref{tab:state-projection-of-state} confirms that the reduced basis generated from state snapshots has low projection error for state solutions, as expected, while Table \ref{tab:StateProj} demonstrates that the same reduced bases have high projection error for adjoint solutions.
+Note that keeping any fewer than every possible mode for the reduced basis for projection of adjoint solutions in Table \ref{tab:StateProj} gives a large loss in accuracy with projection error $O(10^{-3})$ or greater.
+This indicates that state solution snapshots are not appropriate for use in generating a reduced basis for the adjoint system. }

-Considering all modes being required for an accurate projection of the adjoint systems in Table \ref{tab:StateProj} and the far fewer iterations required for RS-FA to converge compared to FS-SRA and RS-SRA, it \PAKe{is} clear \PAKe{that using the state solutions snapshots to form a reduced basis for the adjoint systems is not appropriate.}
+Considering all modes being required for an accurate projection of the adjoint systems in Table \ref{tab:StateProj} and the far fewer iterations required for RS-ntRA to converge compared to ntRS-SRA and RS-SRA, it \PAKe{is} clear \PAKe{that using the state solutions snapshots to form a reduced basis for the adjoint systems is not appropriate.}